NikoBiele/RayTraceHeatTransfer.jl/README.md

 The result of the ray tracing are four 'Exchange Factor' matrices which together describe how the enclosure is radiatively connected.
 Using the exchange factor matrices it is possible to quickly perform a heat transfer calculation on the entire enclosure, which would otherwise be computationally expensive to ray trace.
 This package is limited to a uniformly distributed participating medium.
-It is also limited to 2D enclosures (or more accurately: specular/mirrorlike front and back, since the sampled distributions are 3D).
+It is also limited to 2D enclosures.

 ## Features